-In pairing the intravenous PD-1 inhibitor Keytruda with orally administered epacadostat, investigators are hoping to improve upon the 21 to 33 percent overall response rates that Keytruda monotherapy demonstrated in the clinical trials that led to its FDA approvals in melanoma.
+Researchers expect that by combining Keytruda, an intravenous PD-1 inhibitor, with epacadostat, an oral PD-1 inhibitor, they will improve the 21 to 33% overall response rates that Keytruda monotherapy demonstrated in the clinical trials that led to its FDA clearance in melanoma.

-“Combination is the next step for immune therapy.
-We’ve had some combinations that are showing efficacy but higher toxicity, so we’re looking for something that does better,” said Omid Hamid, M.D., director of melanoma therapeutics and chief of translational research and immune-oncology at The Angeles Clinic and Research Institute in Los Angeles.
-Hamid has conducted early-stage research into epacadostat and is serving as an investigator on the trial.
+“Combination is the next step for immuno treatment.
+We’ve got certain combinations showing efficacy but increased toxicity, so we’re looking for something that does better,” said Omid Hamid, M.D., director of melanoma therapeutics and chief of translational research and immune-oncology at The Angeles Clinic and Research Institute in Los Angeles. epacadostat is Hamid’s primary research focus, and he participates as an investigator in the clinical trial.

 There was an objective response (58%) in 11 of the 19 eligible treatment-nave patients who received the combination of epacadostat and Keytruda, 5 of whom had a complete response and 6 of whom had partial responses (PR).
 74% of individuals with a CR, PR, or stable disease were in disease control (14 patients).